junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "I like your current look significantly more," Cas admits, then quickly amends, "But the other look, when you go to the office, is also fine -- good -- great.
 Like I said, I think both are good."

-Dean grins wilder.
+Dean grins wider.
 "You like this one better.
 Funny, so do I."

-Right then, the door bell rings.
+Right then, the doorbell rings.

 The fragrance of the burger permeates the room before he even opens the bag.
 Dean automatically swallows as the taste wafts to him.

-He takes two steak burgers from the bag, sets one on the plate before him, another on the plate on the opposite side.
+He takes two steak burgers from the bag, sets one on the plate before him, and another on the plate on the opposite side.
 The fries, desserts, and drinks go to the center of the table.

 It's two people's meal.